The application-development process may start with your company looking to

 justify a project budget.
 Your manager also considers another candidate

-in the company.
-You, your manager, and a problem owner create a short
+support in the company.
+You, your manager, and a problem owner create a

-presentation on that problem’s importance to the business, the difficulties
+short presentation on that problem’s importance to the business, the

-and cost of the existing process, and the benefits of improving the process.
+difficulties and cost of the existing process, and the benefits of

-Following this presentation, the company’s Vice President of Operations
+improving the process.
+Following this presentation, the company’s Vice

-sets up an ad-hoc “steering committee” with representatives of departments
+President of Operations sets up an ad-hoc “steering committee” with

 Elevator pitch for scheduling candidate problem.